docs-dibris/docs-dibris.github.io/docs/Computer Science Workshop/csw26.md

 Computer Science evolves rapidly, driven by innovation and interdisciplinary challenges.
 The DIBRIS department conducts research across Virtual and Augmented Reality, Multi-Agent Systems, Data Management, Geometric Modeling, Cybersecurity, Machine Learning, Programming Languages, Logic, Computer Vision, Software Engineering, and Artificial Intelligence.

 The annual Workshop brings our community together to share ideas, present research, and build collaborations.
-This edition maintains last year's successful two-day format while while adding interactive sessions alongside keynote talks, fostering interaction and engagement for all participants.
+This edition maintains last year's successful two-day format while adding interactive sessions alongside keynote talks, fostering interaction and engagement for all participants.

 The Workshop offers students access to cutting-edge research and researchers the chance to explore cross-disciplinary connections.
 Building on last year's success, this year also targets Master's students to strengthen their engagement with departmental research.
 Students seeking AUK credits for attendance should consult [the dedicated section](#additional-useful-knowledge-auk-credits-for-master-students).